Networking

 Bootstrap nodes (aka "Bootnodes") are used for discovering initial peers by new participants on the network.

-An AVS network must have at least one bootstrap node with high availability so that new nodes / operators can join the network.
+An AVS network must have at least one bootstrap node with high availability so that new nodes / Operators can join the network.
 Anyone can run a bootnode, but it's recommended to keep at least one operating at high availability with a well-known IP.

 PeerStore